 The WE BUILD program provides paid internship opportunities for adults 18 years of age or older with intellectual and developmental disabilities, focusing on skill-building, mentorship, and real-world experience within healthcare environments.
 Interns are guided through meaningful work while developing confidence, independence, and professional readiness.

-The program is supported through partnerships with the Down Syndrome Foundation of Florida, the UCF Center for Independent Living, and Special Olympics Florida.
+The program is supported through partnerships with organizations including the Down Syndrome Foundation, Center for Independent Living and Special Olympics of Florida.

 Marco’s celebration was more than a graduation — it was a reflection of what inclusive programs can achieve when individuals are supported, valued, and empowered.
 His success highlights the impact of mentorship and a workplace culture that leads with compassion.